 A Share Class does not contain a separate portfolio of investments.
 A Share Class is therefore also exposed to the risks of liabilities that have been entered into for another Share Class of the same Sub-Fund, e.g. from currency hedging when setting up hedged Share Classes.
-The absence of segregation may have a negative impact on the net asset value of non-hedged Share Classes.
+The absence of segregation may have a negative impact on the net asset value of non-hedged Share Classes (so-called contagion risk).
+A list of share classes with a contagion risk is available to investors, upon request, at the registered office of the Management Company and will be kept up-to-date.